Kaspars Dubra: Polonia Bytom

-Being linked with several Polish, Russian and Ukrainian clubs, Dubra signed with Polish I liga club Polonia Bytom for a one and a half-year contract with them in February 2012.
+Being linked with several Polish, Russian and Ukrainian clubs, Dubra signed with Polish I liga club Polonia Bytom for a one-and-a-half-year contract with them in February 2012.
 After playing just 4 league games in July 2012 he terminated the contract with Polonia Bytom.

 FK Ventspils

 In July 2012, he joined the Latvian Higher League club FK Ventspils.
 He signed a contract till June 2015.

 In May 2013, Dubra scored a goal against FK Liepājas Metalurgs and brought victory in the cup final in Latvia.

 Irtysh Pavlodar

 On 4 January 2019, Dubra joined Kazakh club FC Irtysh Pavlodar.
 On 3 July 2019, Dubra was released by Irtysh Pavlodar.

+FK Panevėžys

+On 17 June 2023, Dubra joined Lithuanian club Panevėžys, on a contract until 31 December 2024.

 International career

-Dubra is a current member of Latvia.
+Dubra was a member of Latvia.
 He also played for Latvia U-21 and Latvia U-19.
 Kaspars was firstly called up to Latvia national football team by coach Aleksandrs Starkovs for a friendly match in Kunming against China on 17 November 2010.
 He made his debut, being just 19 years old, coming on as a substitute in the 90th minute.
 Kaspars played all game against Lithuania in Baltic Cup 2014 final.
 Latvia won the Baltic Cup.